 One simple rule of business – familiarity drives uptake.
 Traffic can help people know about your brand.
 Use blog posts to catch people’s attention and then create customized advertisements for them.
-If you’re learning how to increase conversion rate on website, your website traffic will increase dramatically if you focus on just driving qualified traffic.
+If you're learning how to increase conversion rate on the website, your website traffic will increase dramatically if you focus on just driving qualified traffic.
 People who did not even know about your brand earlier are right there on your website and a few of them might even want to make a purchase.
 Congratulations, you managed to get attention!

 At the end of the day, as a digital marketer, you need traffic and leads.
 I am going to hit you with a few numbers again.
 Did you know that about 50% of social media marketers say that increasing brand awareness is their primary goal?
 Also, 85% of businesses use social media just to create awareness about their brand.

 The primary purpose of increasing brand awareness is to have more and more people talk about you.
 The more they talk about you, the more they let other people know.
 The pipeline of your potential customers is always in making.
 Remember that.

 Now, you want these potential customers to interact with you and convert traffic into sales and that is exactly why you need to focus not just on creating great content but on traffic optimization as well.
 Get them to your website, conversions will follow.